How Long Will a Portable Power Station Run a Fan?

 Understanding Fan Wattage and Power Draw

 Different fans pull very different amounts of power.
 A compact USB fan might sip just 5 watts, while a full-size pedestal fan can draw over 50 watts.
 The higher the wattage, the faster it drains your battery.
-Always check your fan's label or specs before plugging in.
-For those using larger industrial fans on job sites, an industrial portable power station provides the necessary output to keep the air moving all day.
+Always check your fan's label or specs before plugging in - and if you're unsure how many watts you actually need, that's worth working out before you buy.

 Know Your Portable Power Station's Battery Capacity